DevStranger/Pairents/README.md

 # Pairents - A Cooperative Networked Game

 Pairents is a lightweight, networked, 1v1 cooperative game with elements of a social application, inspired by Tamagotchi-style virtual pets.
 The game encourages collaboration between two players without direct communication, focusing on taking care of a virtual pet.
-Players are matched based on compatibility, and through real-time interactions, they guide the creature through different stages of growth.
-Players can exchange contact details once they reach the final level (with mutual consent), allowing them to connect in the real world.
+Players are matched randomly, and through real-time interactions, they guide the creature through different stages of growth.

 ## Project Overview